 field determines the location of the trace file.

 The details may vary depending on your version of Windows as well as the client driver that you use for this DSN.

 The default location of the CacheODBC.log

 file varies depending on the version of Windows.
 For Windows Vista and higher, the log will be created in the Public folder under %PUBLIC%\Logs

 ).
 This folder is accessible by all users and allows just one location for the log to be created.
 For earlier versions, the log is under %WINDIR%

 On UNIX®, enable logging for ODBC as follows:

-If you enable logging but the log file is not updated, either you might not have privileges to write to the file or the client application may have loaded the DLL before you enabled logging.
-In the latter case, stop and restart the client application to force it to reload the DLL and get the logging flag.
+If you enable logging but the log file is not updated, either you might not have privileges to write to the file or the client application may have loaded the SO before you enabled logging.
+In the latter case, stop and restart the client application to force it to reload the SO and get the logging flag.

 This section describes the environment variables that control the InterSystems ODBC client driver.
 Typically you use these only for debugging or diagnostics.